No767/Kumiko/Community/getting-started.md

    make run
    ```

-   To exit out of Rin, hit Ctrl + C to kill the process.
+   To exit out of Kumiko, hit Ctrl + C to kill the process.

 ### Things to keep in mind

-Make sure to always keep this in mind: Always add exception handling for Rin.
+Make sure to always keep this in mind: Always add exception handling for Kumiko.
 And make sure it is done correctly.
 A poor example would be this:

    ```py
    try: